stoerr/AIGenPipeline/README.md

                            generating it.
 The exit code is 0 if the output is up to date, 1 if it needs to be regenerated.
   -f, --force              Force regeneration of output files, ignoring any version checks.
-  --ask <question>         Asks the AI a question about the generated result.
+  -e, --explain <question> Asks the AI a question about the generated result.
 This needs _exactly_the_same_command_line_
-                           that was given to generate the output file, and the additional --ask <question> option.
+                           that was given to generate the output file, and the additional --explain <question> option.
                            It recreates the conversation that lead to the output file and asks the AI for a clarification.
 The output file is not written, but read to recreate the conversation.
   -u, --url <url>          The URL of the AI server.
 Default is https://api.openai.com/v1/chat/completions .